Oregon cases of COVID-19 rise to 690

 Linn County has 710 negative tests for COVID-19, while Benton County has 341 negative tests.

-Numbers of confirmed cases COVID-19 are artificially low because of a lack of testing kits, however, public health officials have said.
+However, public health officials have said the number of confirmed cases of COVID-19 is artificially low because of a lack of testing kits.

 The United States has 163,539 total cases of COVID-19, and 2,860 deaths from the illness, according to the Centers for Disease Control and Prevention’s website on Tuesday afternoon.